 The TWUL Group's liquidity position and cashflow projections are closely monitored and updated regularly.
 Mitigating measures are also continually reviewed and actioned where appropriate.
 The TWUL Group has significant liquidity headroom based on financial resources in the form of cash and committed bank facilities.
-As of 31 March 2022, such liquidity consisted of £426 million of cash and cash equivalents, access to £1.80 billion of revolving credit facilities of which £1.43 billion was undrawn, £100 million undrawn Class B facility and £550 million of undrawn liquidity facilities (the latter of which can only be used in limited circumstances).
-Furthermore during the pandemic, the TWUL Group has continued to efficiently access capital markets.
-As per the terms of the Whole Business Securitisation, the TWUL Group is subject to financial covenants, assessed based on interest cover and gearing ratios.
-With significant headroom being present under the gearing ratios, the interest cover ratios are a more limiting factor and are mainly affected by operational cashflows.
+As of 31 March 2023, such liquidity consisted of £1.8 billion of cash and cash equivalents, access to £3.0 billion of committed credit facilities of which £2.6 billion was undrawn, and £550 million of undrawn liquidity facilities (the latter of which can only be used in limited circumstances).